jshaffer47/Interactive-Lab-Hub/Lab 1/README.md

 Activity: The professor / instructor has administered a poll (a survey or quiz) for students to complete on their smartphone, and the students are completing the poll on their smartphones in class.

 Goals: The goal for the professor / instructor is to gather information / test student knowledge via the poll.
-The goal for the students are to complete the poll on their smartphone in class.
+The goal for the students is to complete the poll on their smartphone in class.
 The light turns on when all students have completed the poll, so the professor knows she can move on in her lecture.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.